 I imagine you are ready for some relief and a change.
 You suspect a partner could be helpful even though it feels more natural to do things by yourself.
 I understand that mindset.
-It would be a privilege to work with you.
-I offer a non-judgmental place for you to explore your history, current situation, and goals for the future.
+Therapy with me offers you a non-judgmental, safe place to explore your history, current situation, and goals for the future.

 A Little About Me